nhaskins/mudportal/README.md

 Notes about rendering ansi:
 =========
 - The default ansi rendering (found in js/ansi_render.js) is setup for the EOTL mud.
-Your mud may use similar ansi encoding, so it may 'just work'.
+- Your MUD may use similar ansi encoding, so it may 'just work'.
 - More likley, you may have to adjust a few things to get it rendering just right.